-Encourage your child to create a picture of what he’s just read or heard.
-For example, if you’ve told him to set the table for five people, ask him to come up with a picture in his head of what the table should look like.
+Encourage your child to create a picture in his mind of what he’s just read or heard.
+For example, if you’ve told him to set the table for five people, ask him to come up with a mental picture of what the table should look like.
 Then have him draw that picture.
-As he gets better at visualizing, he can start describing the image to you instead of drawing it.
+As he gets better at visualizing, he can describe the image to you instead of needing to draw it.

 2. Have your child teach you.

 Being able to explain how to do something involves making sense of information and mentally filing it.
-If he’s learning a skill, like how to dribble a basketball, ask him to teach it to you.
+If your child is learning a skill, like how to dribble a basketball, ask him to teach it to you.
 Teachers do something similar by pairing up students in class.
 This lets them start working with the information right away rather than waiting to be called on.

 3. Try games that use visual memory.

-Simple card games like Crazy Eights, Uno, Go Fish and War improve working memory in two ways.
-Your child has to keep the rules of the game in mind, but also has to remember what cards he has and which ones other people have played.
+Simple card games like Crazy Eights, Uno, Go Fish and War can improve working memory in two ways.
+Your child has to keep the rules of the game in mind.
+But he also has to remember what cards he has and which ones other people have played.

 There’s a reason highlighters and sticky notes are so popular: Jotting down notes and underlining or highlighting text can help kids keep the information in mind long enough to answer questions about it.
 Talking out loud and asking questions about the reading material can also help with working memory.
 Active reading strategies like these can help with forming long-term memories, too.